harness/developer-hub/docs/chaos-engineering/chaos-faults/azure/azure-instance-io-stress.md

 ![Azure Instances IO Stress](./static/images/azure-instance-io-stress.png)

 ## Use cases
+Azure instance I/O stress:

-- Azure instance I/O stress determines the resilience of an Azure instance when unexpected stress is applied on the I/O sources.
+- Determines the resilience of an Azure instance when unexpected stress is applied on the I/O sources.
-- It determines how Azure scales the resources to maintain the application under stress.
+- Determines how Azure scales the resources to maintain the application under stress.
-- It simulates slower disk operations by the application.
+- Simulates slower disk operations by the application.
-- It simulates noisy neighbour problems by hogging the disk bandwidth.
+- Simulates noisy neighbour problems by hogging the disk bandwidth.
-- It verifies the disk performance on increasing I/O threads and varying I/O block sizes.
+- Verifies the disk performance on increasing I/O threads and varying I/O block sizes.
-- It checks whether or not the application functions under high disk latency conditions.
+- Checks whether or not the application functions under high disk latency conditions.
-- It checks whether or not the application functions under high I/O traffic, and large I/O blocks.
+- Checks whether or not the application functions under high I/O traffic, and large I/O blocks.
-- It checks if other services monopolize the I/O disks during stress.
+- Checks if other services monopolize the I/O disks during stress.

-**Note**
+:::note
 - Kubernetes >= 1.17 is required to execute this fault.
 - Azure Run Command agent is installed and running in the target Azure instance.
 - Azure instance should be in a healthy state.